 The term ‘Jannah’ is derived from an Arabic word meaning hidden, cover, or concealed, as Jannah is a place which is hidden from sight and covered by trees and plants.
-Jannah is often translated to mean ‘Green Garden’.
+Jannah is often translated to mean ‘Green Garden.’
 Jannah or Paradise is understood to be located in the region of the Seventh Heaven.
 The English word ‘Heaven’ refers to the realm of seven Heavens/Skies that hover above the Earth.

 Paradise is exalted, a place of absolute peace and contentment.
-A person will attain his or her complete fulfillment in this haven, where their wishes will be granted with no restrictions.
+A person will attain his or her complete fulfillment in this Paradise, where their wishes will be granted with no restrictions.
 Inhabitants will see only what they desire and listen to sounds that give them pleasure.
-Unlike the joys of the world we inhabit, the joys of Paradise will never fade away and are pure and everlasting.
+Unlike the joys of the world we inhabit, the joys and pleasures of Paradise will never fade away and are pure and everlasting.

 A person in Paradise will find their company in the righteous, with many families reuniting.
-Paradise will be free of emptiness, sorrow, hate, boredom, jealousy, handicap, illness, uneasiness, fatigue, diseases, hurt, distress, and anxiety.
+Paradise will be free of emptiness, sorrow, hate, boredom, jealousy, handicap, illness, uneasiness, fatigue, disease, hurt, distress, and anxiety.
 The shade of Jannah will be a shelter of protection and security, and no fear or sadness will afflict its residents.

-Paradise consists of seven levels, with each level divided into many different stages, levels, and categories.
-Each level up in Paradise consists of greater joys and pleasures, and is more amazing than the level beneath it.
+Paradise consists of seven levels, with each level divided into many stages, levels, and categories.
+Each level up in Paradise comprises greater joys and pleasures and is more amazing than the level beneath it.
 The lowest level of Paradise is ten times the size of this whole Universe.
 The highest level of Paradise is called Jannat Ul-Firdous.
-Our Prophet stated: “Paradise has one hundred grades, each of which is as big as the distance between Heaven and Earth.
+Our Prophet stated: ‘Paradise has one hundred grades, each of which is as big as the distance between Heaven and Earth.
 The highest of them is Firdaus and the best of them is Firdaus.
-The Throne is above Firdaus and from it spring forth the rivers of Paradise.
-If you ask of Allah Glorified And Exalted Be He), ask Him for Firdaus.”
+The Throne is above Firdaus and from its spring forth the rivers of Paradise.
+If you ask of Allah Glorified and Exalted Be He), ask Him for Firdaus.”

 Before entering Paradise from its gates, one would feel its breeze and inhale its fragrance; both so strong that they can be experienced 40 years away.
 When the Doors open, upon entering, Angels will greet and congratulate its inhabitants with the greatest of kindness and peace.